glumia/pylaprof/README.md

 [^1]: boto3 is optional and required only if you want to use the S3 storer.

 ### pylaprof-merge
-`pylaprof-merge` is a simple CLI tool to merge multiple stackcollapse reports into a single one.
+`pylaprof-merge` is a CLI tool to merge multiple stackcollapse reports into a single one.
 This might come in handy if you want to get an aggregated overview of a function or piece of code that is executed frequently for short periods.
 It is installed automatically if you get pylaprof with pip.

 ## Installation